webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 ```

 Now that we have bindGroups and textures let's make an array of
-the premultiplied texture vs the un-premultiplied textures so we can
+the premultiplied textures vs the un-premultiplied textures so we can
 easily select one set or the other

 ```js